-There are a lot of keto tortilla recipes out there that are either a glorified omelette or that use plenty of cheese.
-I've tried quite a few and I've done a fair bit of experimenting, but I never ended up with anything truly spectacular.
+A lot of keto wraps are either a glorified omelette or use plenty of cheese.
+I've tried quite a few and I've done a fair bit of experimenting.
+However, I never ended up with anything truly spectacular.

-2.)
 Add the egg and mix with a fork.
-Slowly add the water a few tablespoons at a time and mix to combine.
-Use your hands to massage and roll into a ball.
+Slowly add the water a few tablespoons at a time.
+Mix until a dough forms.
+Use your hands to massage and roll the tortilla dough into a ball.

-5.)
 Place a bowl or saucepan lid over the dough as a template and cut out a circle with a sharp knife.
 Use the cut-offs from each tortilla to make the 5th and 6th tortilla.

 If you have leftover dough scraps, chop them up and toast as nachos!